-The first step for cooperative entrepreneurs is to make themselves known to the community.
-There should be a face-to-face encounter with established programs which are already making a slight difference as well as with local community organizers.
+The first step for entrepreneurs is to make themselves known to the community.
+There should be a face-to-face encounter with established programs that are already making a slight difference as well as with local community organizers.

 Building a relationship with people who know the ups and downs and ins and outs of the community will go a long way toward mobilizing the necessary resources to bring the initiative into reality.
-Cooperative change makers who fail to first connect with the community leadership will have a tough time reaching the people who most need the help: the oppressed.
+Corporate change-makers who fail to first connect with the community leadership will have a tough time reaching the people who most need the help: the oppressed.

-Once a connection has been established in the community, cooperative entrepreneurs must communicate the vision based on the needs of the citizens.
-Emphasizes must be placed on eradicating unemployment, increasing opportunities for affordable education, establishing start-ups, pushing environmental awareness and creating a common unity.
+Once a connection has been established in the community, entrepreneurs must communicate the vision based on the needs of the citizens.
+Emphasis must be placed on eradicating unemployment, increasing opportunities for affordable education, establishing start-ups, pushing environmental awareness, and creating a common unity.

 Importance of Maintaining a Constant Presence

-A onetime face to face contact isn’t enough to drive a community toward greatness.
-Cooperative sponsors must maintain a continuous presence via communication.
-Although face to face contact will not always be possible, other forms of communication must be in effect.
-The important thing is to keep constant communication channels open. strategies include:
+A one-time face-to-face contact isn’t enough to drive a community toward greatness.
+Sponsors must maintain a continuous presence via communication.
+Although face-to-face contact will not always be possible, other forms of communication must be in effect.
+The important thing is to keep constant communication channels open.